-On this episode, I’m joined by speaker, international executive, and five-time author Margaret Heffernan.
+On this episode, I’m joined by speaker, international executive, and five-time author Margaret Heffernan (@M_Heffernan).
 We discuss how to get the most out of our people, creating a thriving culture of trust and collaboration, and how to prevent potentially devastating “willful blindness.”

 As former CEO of five successful businesses, Margaret Heffernan has been on the front lines observing the very human tendencies (selective blindness, conflict avoidance, and self-sabotage to name a few) that cause managers and sometimes entire organizations to go astray.